cmarmo/metrics/README.md

 ### JupyterLab/JupyterLite dispatcher extension

 The front-end dispatcher extension listens for registered events and dispatches them based on filter and user settings to a collector extension.
+It also provides a single API point of entry, a function called `register(...)`, which registers an event schema URL and an optional broadcast source that emits metrics events for dispatch.
+In cases where no broadcast is necessary (e.g., where a UI component automatically emits metrics events), the `source` argument can be omitted.

 ### JupyterLab/JupyterLite collector extension